Beeswax wraps are certainly growing in popularity as an eco-friendly food wrap alternative.

 While you should make sure to always follow the brand’s instructions, there are a few helpful cleaning tips likely to work for all reusable wraps.

-- Wash very gently with cold water and soap
+- Wash very gently with cold water and soap or eco washing up liquid – I like to wipe with a compostable cloth sponge

 - Let it air dry away from heat sources